Optimum Growth™ General Information

 General Information Links

-General information about the Optimum Growth™ line of flasks as well as tips and tricks for CHO and HEK cell lines with the flasks
+Catalog of the Optimum Growth™ System, as well as tips & tricks for CHO & HEK cell lines

 Bioreactor Exhaust Cap General Information